Welcome to the UW Department of English!

 The pages below describe our degree programs and admissions procedures.

-In Fall Quarter 2020, the University of Washington’s Humanities Division will launch Humanities First, an exciting new First Year Experience for incoming freshmen to learn more about the university, the campus, the community, and the abundant resources of each.
+In Fall Quarter 2020, the University of Washington’s Humanities Division launched Humanities First, an exciting new First Year Experience for incoming freshmen to learn more about the university, the campus, the community, and the abundant resources of each.
 The program is supported by a generous $700,000 grant from The Andrew W. Mellon Foundation.
 Meet Humanities First